bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Well, I'm not surprised that this happened, because the fact that they were going after Tornado Cash made it clear that they would go after non-custodial systems, after non-custodial mixes.
 So it seemed like a matter of time before they would go after it and then obviously they always go after the biggest or at least a big one.
-So the only question was, were they going to go after Wasabi or were they going to go after Samurai?
+So the only question was, were they going to go after Wasabi or were they going to go after Samourai?
-Samurai has some interesting marketing that maybe made them more interesting to prosecute, but I don't know if the difference, you know, and of course we know that Wasabi was doing some proactive compliance-ish things, But I don't know why they picked one and the other.
+Samourai has some interesting marketing that maybe made them more interesting to prosecute, but I don't know if the difference, you know, and of course we know that Wasabi was doing some proactive compliance-ish things
+But I don't know why they picked one and the other.
 Ultimately, we'll find out.
 What else was I going to say about it?

 Speaker 0: 00:08:40

-Well, it was my suggestion to just sort of explain how the Samurai Mixing actually works.
+Well, it was my suggestion to just sort of explain how the Samourai mixing actually works.
 But at this point, should we just move on to the main topic of the episode?

 Speaker 1: 00:08:52

 No, I think it may make sense to briefly explain a little bit.
-So there's three aspects to Samurai Wallet, I think, that are relevant.
+So there's three aspects to Samourai Wallet, I think, that are relevant.
-One is It's not just a mixer, definitely not.
+One is it's not just a mixer, definitely not.
 It's a wallet, right?
 It's a non-custodial wallet.
 And so far it seems that that wallet was taken down mostly as a side effect of taking the mixer down, not as a direct target.